FC-softwares/baseball-scoreboard/README.md

 2. Go into the newly created "baseball-scoreboard" folder (`cd baseball-scoreboard`)
 3. Run `npm i` and wait for all the dependencies to install
 4. Run `npm start` to execute the software
+5. Create the .env.json file in the installation folder of Baseball-Scoreboard (for more information, see the section [Temporary Documentation for the .env.json File](#temporary-documentation-for-the-envjson-file))

 ## Usage
 All scoreboards and dashboards are treated as web pages to add them to OBS or other streaming applications, simply add the web page and enter the URL of the scoreboard you want to use.